Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ## February 14, 2022

 ### iOS Core 2.9.5
-* Update version for bundled ACPIdentity 2.5.2 release.
+* Updates version for bundled ACPIdentity 2.5.2 release.

 ### iOS Identity 2.5.2
 * Fixes intermittent issue for GetUrlVariables and AppendToUrl APIs when custom Analytics identifiers are being used.